Henry Erskine Johnston: Family

 In 1796, Johnston married Nanette Parker (b.1782), by whom he had six children.
 She first saw Johnston acting in "The Storming of Seringapatan" at the Theatre Royal, Edinburgh and instantly fell in love with him, aged only 14.
 They married shortly before her 15th birthday.

 She acted with her husband in Ireland as Lady Contest in the Wedding Day and Josephine in the Children in the Wood.
 She appeared as Ophelia to her husband's Hamlet at the Haymarket, 3 September 1798, and on the 17th repeated the character at Covent Garden, where she played parts in comedy and in tragedy, including Lady Macbeth.

 Thomas Gilliland bemoaned the withdrawal of Mrs. Johnston from the stage and praised her Lady Randolpha Lumbercourt in the Man of the World, and her Lady Caroline Braymore in John Bull (George Colman the Younger).
 She was in later years separated from her husband, and in vol. vii. of William Oxberry's Dramatic Biography was said to be no longer on the stage.

+In fiction

+Johnston features as a character in Helen Graham's novel The Real Mackay (2024).